sotch-pr35mac/syng/README.md

     - Convert between traditional and simplified characters
 - __Pinyinify__
     - Convert 汉字 into hànzì.
 Turn characters into pinyin
+- __Character Stroke Animations__
+    - View character stroke order animations to study writing characters

 ## __What's new?__
-Syng v1.0.0 is the biggest release yet, with some welcome new changes.
+Syng v1.1.0 includes a few new features and several bug fixes.
 For a full list of changes, see [the changelog](https://github.com/sotch-pr35mac/syng/blob/master/CHANGELOG.md).
-1. Brand new user interface
-2. 70% faster load time
-3. Custom vocabulary lists
-4. Notes
-5. New Icon
-6. Pinyinify characters
-7. General stability and performance updates
+1. Audio Pronunciation
+2. Character Stroke Animations

 ## __Screenshots__
 More screenshots available on [the Syng website](http://syngdict.com).